-Analysis of the pay quartiles shows that we have an equal number of men and women in the upper pay quartile and around 40:60 ratio men and women respectively in the other three pay quartiles.
-The overall distribution of men and women in the Council is 43% and 57% respectively.
+Analysis of the pay quartiles shows that we have slightly more women than men in the upper pay quartile and around 40:60 ratio men and women respectively in the other three pay quartiles.
+The overall distribution of men and women in the Council is 40% and 60% respectively.